coast-framework/coast/docs/EDN-Queries.md

       {:author/name "Cody Coast"})
 ```

-One limitation of pull syntax is how do you limit how many nested rows get returned?
+How do you limit how many nested rows get returned?
 You can do that with `:limit`

 ```clojure
 (db/q '[:pull [author/email